quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 6. Click the `Deploy` button.
 The library item is deployed as a service and automatically started.

-      Once the function has deployed, you’ll be redirected to the workspace home page where you can see the service in the pipeline context that we illustrated previously.
+      Once the library item has been deployed, you’ll be redirected to the workspace home page, where you can see the service in the pipeline context, as was illustrated previously.

 7. Click the CoinAPI service card to inspect the logs: